 Do you really want to spend hours every day watching shows that glorify premarital sex, crude humor, revenge and selfishness?
 Do you really want to fill your mind with obscene language, images of people dressed questionably or plain ol’ stupidity?

 Colossians chapter 3 tells us to set our minds and hearts on things above.
 Are you doing that?

 If this article made you uncomfortable, that’s a good thing.
 That means you have some things to work on.
-The truth is, we ALL have things to work on.
+The truth is, to be a Godly woman, we ALL have things to work on.
 And now that you know what a few of them are, you can.